AndreaRibuoli/RIBY/README.md

 ----
 ### 35. to enjoy DB2 encoding support

-I thank *Kevin Adler* (IBM) for providing a subtle hint on how to interpret the quite obscure **SQL\_ATTR\_UCS2**.
+I thank *Kevin Adler* (IBM) for providing a subtle hint on how to interpret the quite obscure **SQL\_ATTR\_UCS2** connection attribute.
-I thought it was useless for me as I was using Wide APIs but it revealed itself as crucial in supporting string **parameter markers** transcoding.
+I thought it was useless for me as I was using Wide APIs but it revealed itself crucial in supporting string **parameter markers** transcoding.

 In a previous post I explained how I leveraged Ruby's support for YAML files.
 One of the yaml file I created describes the nature of attributes (*SQL\_ATTR\_xxx*) and the actual options.
 I adopted Ruby **convention-over-configuration** approach in structuring its content.

-The definition of Ruby **Symbol** `:SQL_ATTR_UCS2` is inside the `:VALATTR_DECO` that groups the options requiring decoding.
-This means that when reading attributes the driver I am writing can handle Symbols rather than numbers:
+The definition of Ruby **Symbol** `:SQL_ATTR_UCS2` is inside the `:VALATTR_DECO` one that groups the options requiring decoding (implicitly instructing Ruby code).
+This means that having read these YAML file the driver can handle Symbols rather than numbers or constants:

 ``` yaml
 :VALATTR_DECO: